What is a headshot?

 We’ve all heard things like “dress to impress” or “dress like a boss.”
 That just doesn’t sound right, does it?

-Before everything, we think that what you wear should introduce yourself, not anyone else.
-Your headshot session is an excellent opportunity for you to make an honest statement through your own personal style.
+Before everything, we think that what you wear should introduce yourself, not someone else.
+Your headshot session is an excellent opportunity for you to make an honest personal statement through your clothes.

-You can select pieces and accessories to highlight exciting aspects of your personality.
-For instance, why not show your creative side with an artsy style or a vintage touch?
-Or perhaps you want people to know how updated you are by wearing the latest trend and express your sophistication and appreciation for beautiful things.
+You can select pieces and accessories to highlight strategic aspects of your personality.
+For instance, if you’re a painter, why not show up in your messy painting clothes? 🎨 Or perhaps you are in the fashion industry and want people to know how stylish you are by wearing the latest trend.

 If this is a corporate headshot, a polished and classic look works well for most industries.
 It’s a style that fits both work and social life perfectly.